Botanical Illustration Certificate Program

 Designed to provide a certificate of competence in the classical approaches and disciplines of botanical illustration, this program teaches you to draw and paint plants in a technically detailed manner.
 Drawing on the Garden’s mission to engage people with the natural world, our courses emphasize proper set-up of live specimens, accurate drawing, correct depiction of tone and value, and work in the traditional media of pencil, pen and ink and watercolor.

-Complete the Core Curriculum courses in order, and participate in elective classes, mid-progress review, and complete a final project.
+Complete the Core Curriculum courses, participate in elective classes, mid-point review, and complete a final project.

-Classes are generally offered once or twice a year in three seasons: Winter/Spring (December-April), Spring/Summer (April-August), and Summer/Fall (August-December).
-All courses are not offered each season.
+Classes are offered once a year in three seasons: Winter/Spring (December-April), Spring/Summer (April-August), and Summer/Fall (August-December).
+Introductory drawing classes are offered once yearly starting in January.
 View the current season’s available courses and link to online registration.

 Core Classes (required)